Lascar (volcano): Post-1993 activity

 Further activity occurred in May 2005, with a 8–10 km ash cloud, and in April 2006.
 An eruption commenced at 11:35 local time on 18 April 2006.
 This explosion was strong enough to rattle windows in the school at Talabre.
 The 18 April eruption was seen from the El Abra copper mine 220 km away and resulted in ash fall north-northeast from the volcano.
 Four eruptions occurred at 15:20, 17:22, 19:00 and 21:00 UTC, forming eruption columns reaching altitudes of 10 km.
 The next day, additional explosions occurred at 15:04, 15:05 and 17:39 UTC, with a maximum column height of 7 km.
 A video taken by the Chilean Air Force on 20 April showed a 50 m pit in the floor of the main crater.
 During the following days, additional explosions generated columns up to 3 km high, with little ash production.
 The eruption ended around 15:32 on 20 April, although some explosions occurred in the following days.
 Other eruptions were recorded in November 2006 and July 2007.

 Weak eruptions, characterized by earthquakes and the release of plumes, occurred in February–March 2012 and March–April 2013.
 Between April and June 2013, glow was observed at the summit, accompanied by the occasional release of gray clouds.
 Glowing was also reported in October and November 2013.
 The last eruption, on 30 October 2015, created a 2500 m column of ash that prompted a raise in the local volcano alert level.
 This eruption may have been triggered by a precipitation event which added water to the volcan's hydrothermal system.
 Thermal anomalies from this eruption persisted into 2017 but with a tendency to decrease in number, accompanied by persistent degassing.
-In December 2022, an explosion generated a 6 km high plume.
+In December 2022, an explosion generated a 6 km plume.
 A new lava dome formed inside the active crater in January 2023.